asubramanian08/AlphaStar-Ada/README.md

 * ShortProblems.txt: Containing a list of the [ACSL](https://www.acsl.org/) short problem questions and solutions (answer + explanation).
 This might possibly require images named "Figure(#).png".
 It will be noted where the figure should be 'inserted'.
 * Question.txt: The singular programming question in the [ACSL](https://www.acsl.org/) contests.
 * Answer: My answer to the programming question from Question.txt.
 * _possibly_ Official.txt: This files notes that the contest was officially taken.
 The file will contain the scores to both my short questions and programming question and any other related information.
+Everyone's scores can be seen on the [ACSL leader-board](https://www.scores.acsl.org/leaderboard/students/j5/)